MintStockfish/Keylogger-Linux-X11/README.md

     ```

 4.  **Run the keylogger:**
-    The executable `keylogger` will be created in the `build` directory.
+    The project builds two executables in the `build` directory:
+    - `keylogger`: The standard CLI version.
+    - `keylogger-gui`: The GUI version with visual logs.

+    To run the CLI version:
     ```bash
     ./keylogger
+    ```

+    To run the GUI version:
+    ```bash
+    ./keylogger-gui
     ```

     The program will now run in your terminal, capturing input passively.
 The log file (`log.txt`) and `screenshots/` directory will be created in the build folder.